 High priority is given to siblings of current and returning students during Round 1, and most siblings are approved to the same choice school.
 However, enrollment for siblings at a choice school cannot always be guaranteed due to space limitations.

-Round 2 of SchoolChoice begins following Round 1 notifications in March 2021 and runs through late August 2021.
+Following Round 1 notifications, Round 2 of SchoolChoice begins on April 28 at 10 a.m. and runs through Aug.
+31, 2023.
 A Round 2 SchoolChoice application must be submitted with the requested school.
 Students will be assigned to their desired school on a first-come, first-served basis, contingent upon space availability.
 A Round 2 school assignment will replace the Round 1 school assignment.
 Families will be asked to rank all schools to which a student has applied in both Rounds 1 and 2, and any schools ranked lower than the school at which the student is accepted will be canceled.

 Transportation is not guaranteed.
 Please visit the Transportation website for details.